u-aabduls/podstruct-ui/README.md

 This project represents the frontend implementation of Podstruct.

+Visibility of this repository has temporarily been set to public.

 The backend project is hosted at https://github.com/ayeslem/podstruct and is currently set to private visibility.

 To run the application locally: